Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Results

 For the calibration of the baryonic offset ($\delta_f$), we concentrate on the non-radiative versions of the Magneticum Box 1a.
 The rationale behind this choice is that these simulations serve as a fundamental calibration point for the baryon fraction, providing a baseline scenario wherein the other effects are assumed to balance to zero.

-For the calibration of the quasi-adiabatic parameter ($q$), the Magneticum hydrodynamic Box $2$ simulations are utilized.
+We used the Magneticum hydrodynamic Box $2$ simulations to calibrate the quasi-adiabatic parameter ($q$).
 This introduces a more advanced level of simulation complexity, building upon the foundational understanding established through the calibration of $\delta_f$.

 However, it is important to note that, in principle, both the baryonic offset and the quasi-adiabatic deviation could be influenced by the physics included in the simulations.
-Therefore, further calibration steps might be required when considering simulations with more detailed sub-resolution physical models.
+Therefore, further calibration steps might be required when considering simulations with more detailed subresolution physical models.